 We have shown that ARPS can accurately reproduce the valley wind patterns observed under convective conditions in complex terrain.
-Comparisons to surface station and radiosonde measurements from the MAP-Riviera project field campaign of 1999 gave rmse values of less than 1 K for potential temperature and of about 2 m/s for wind speed.
+Comparisons with surface station and radiosonde measurements from the MAP-Riviera project field campaign of 1999 gave rmse values of less than 1 K for potential temperature and of about 2 m s-1 for wind speed.
 This success required careful initialization with high-resolution land use and soil moisture datasets, among other considerations.
-In contrast, increasing resolution without using high-resolution surface datasets did not yield satisfactory results.
-It was found that even with strong local thermal forcing, the onset and magnitude of the valley wind transitions are highly sensitive to surface fluxes in areas which are well outside the high-resolution domain.
-These processes directly influence the flow structure in the high-resolution domain via its lateral boundary conditions, but are inadequately resolved on the coarser grid of the previous nesting level.
-The three-dimensional structure and evolution of the valley boundary layer is investigated in detail in Part II (Weigel et al. 2005).
+In contrast, increasing resolution without using highresolution surface datasets did not yield satisfactory results.
+It was found that, even with strong local thermal forcing, the onset and magnitude of the valley wind transitions are highly sensitive to surface fluxes in areas that are well outside the high-resolution domain.
+These processes directly influence the flow structure in the high-resolution domain through its lateral boundary conditions but are inadequately resolved on the coarser grid of the previous nesting level.
+The three-dimensional structure and evolution of the valley boundary layer is investigated in detail in Part II.